 3. Storage

-Storage is the long-term memory of your system, where files, databases, and media are kept.
-Pricing is typically based on the amount of data you store, measured in gigabytes or terabytes.
-Different storage types have other costs:.
+Storage is where your files, databases, and media are kept.
+Pricing is typically based on the amount of storage you allocate, measured in gigabytes or terabytes.
+Different storage types have different costs based on performance requirements.

 4. Environments